This project aims to investigate the substantive and procedural aspects of regulating genetic editing through CRISPR techniques.

-This page is a collection of resources around the regulation of CRISPR genetic editing.
-Please scroll below to find links to pieces of legislation and policies, resources, and academic papers.
-I will add further resources and commentary over time.
+Below is a collection of resources on the regulation of CRISPR genetic editing, including pieces of legislation and policies, web resources, and academic papers.

 Legislation and policies